Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 In addition to its rich nutrient content, research is exploring how specific compounds in black mountain ant may support cognitive function.
 A 2022 study using an animal model found that Polyrhachis vicina positively impacted certain molecular pathways in the brain related to memory.15 These early findings suggest a potential role for black mountain ant in maintaining brain health.

-Inflammation, Stress Response, Discomfort:
+Wear and Tear, Stress Response, and Discomfort:

 Cellular Health and Antioxidant Support: